NiklasRosenstein/slap/docs/src/commands/check.md

 ##### `poetry:license`

+Checks if the `[tool.poetry] license` is set and whether it is a valid SPDX license identifier.

 __TODO__ Check if the license is a valid SPDX license identifier.

 > __Todo__: More of those checks should also support looking into `[project]`.